For Fred and Stacia Monahan, growing real food for real people is not just a business, but a true passion.

 “Our goal is to grow healthy plants without harming any beneficial insects, the soil, or ourselves,” said Stacia Monahan of their growing practices.
 “We love being able to grow real food for real people.
 We raise our family in these fields, and we want you to feel comfortable doing the same.”

 Customers may purchase vegetables, meats, eggs, and more from Stone Gardens at their farm stand, located at 83 Saw Mill City Road, which operates daily from May to Thanksgiving and weekends during the off season.
-Stone Gardens also sells its products at the Shelton Farmers' Market and Saturdays' at the City Seed Farmers Markets in New Haven.
-Pre-Orders for poultry may be placed by e-mailing Fred or Stacia Monahan at email@example.com.
+Stone Gardens also sells its products at the Shelton Farmers' Market.
+Pre-Orders for poultry may be placed by e-mailing Fred or Stacia Monahan at firstname.lastname@example.org.